 In general, the greatest potential impact to wildlife typically results from the loss and fragmentation of woodland and wetland habitats.
 Woodlands, particularly, are relatively static environments that require greater regenerative time compared with cropland or emergent wetlands.
-The Consensus Route, however, crosses very little woodland (approximately 393 feet of bottomland/riparian woodland) and 3,746 feet of brushland/shrubland.
-The single pond that occurs within the Consensus Route ROW and all streams will be spanned, with little or no resulting impact to wildlife.
+The Consensus Route, however, crosses very little woodland (approximately 620 ft. of bottomland/riparian woodland) and 1,476 ft. of brushland/shrubland.
+No waterbodies occur with the Consensus Route ROW and all streams will be spanned, with little or no resulting impact to wildlife.

 In summary, the typical net impacts of transmission lines on wildlife are minor and include short-term effects resulting from physical disturbance during construction, as well as long-term effects resulting from habitat modification, fragmentation, or loss.
-These typical net minor impacts are also expected with this Project.
+These typical net minor impacts are also expected with this Project and the Consensus Route.